 What is a Net Promoter Score (NPS)?
 What is a net promoter score?

 The existing customers are given a net promoter score/NPS survey that asks how they would rate a particular product or service to their friends or colleagues.

 According to the ratings given by the respondents, they will be classified into three categories.
 These are the promoters, passives, and detractors.
-NPS in call centers
+NPS meaning in BPO

 Revenues and ROIs cannot be boosted without evaluating first how contact centers are successful in helping their clients.